Skip to content

 1. Compliance with Federal and State Regulations

 Cryptocurrency operates outside the traditional banking system and is subject to regulatory compliance under federal and state laws.
 The U.S. Securities and Exchange Commission (SEC) and other agencies have begun to regulate crypto assets, but the exact framework remains ambiguous.
-HOAs must ensure they comply with the California Money Transmission Act and anti-money laundering laws when accepting digital payments.
+HOAs must help ensure they comply with the California Money Transmission Act and anti-money laundering laws when accepting digital payments.
 Additionally, HOAs must be aware of tax obligations and reporting requirements related to digital transactions.

 2. Setting Up a Payment Gateway